 - a.
 Convey land for dedication of right-of-way to equal 48 feet from centerline along the Phase 4 frontage of State Street (also required by Condition 1 of UGA09-07). - b.
-Align the intersection of Cougar Street NE (private) at State Street with Cougar Court SE in accordance with PWDS. - Construct a minimum 46-foot-wide three-quarter-street improvement along the Phase 4 frontage of State Street (also required by Condition 2 of UGA09-07).
+Align the intersection of Cougar Street NE (private) at State Street with Cougar Court SE in accordance with PWDS. - c.
+Construct a minimum 46-foot-wide three-quarter-street improvement along the Phase 4 frontage of State Street (also required by Condition 2 of UGA09-07). - d.

-d.
 Construct eastbound-to-northbound and westbound-to-southbound left turn lanes at the intersection of (future) Cougar Street NE (private) and State Street, as required by the TIA.

 - a.
 Construct a traffic signal at the intersection of (future) Greencrest Street NE and State Street as specified in the TIA, and provide an interconnect to the signal at the intersection of Cordon Road and State Street. - b.
-Construct improvements at the intersection of Cordon Road and State Street for a traffic signal to provide dual eastbound-to-northbound left turn lanes as specified in the TIA, and construct improvements on Cordon Road NE to accommodate receiving lanes as approved by Marion County Public Works. - Convey land for dedication of right-of-way to equal 48 feet from the centerline along State Street from the eastern boundary of Phase 4 to Cordon Road NE (also required by Condition 1 of UGA09-07) - d.
+Construct improvements at the intersection of Cordon Road and State Street for a traffic signal to provide dual eastbound-to-northbound left turn lanes as specified in the TIA, and construct improvements on Cordon Road NE to accommodate receiving lanes as approved by Marion County Public Works. - c.
+Convey land for dedication of right-of-way to equal 48 feet from the centerline along State Street from the eastern boundary of Phase 4 to Cordon Road NE (also required by Condition 1 of UGA09-07) - d.
 Construct a minimum 46-foot-wide three-quarter-street improvement along the State Street frontage from the eastern boundary of Phase 4 to Cordon Road NE (also required by Condition 2 of UGA09-07) - e.
 Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 5 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
-Pedestrian pathways shall be provided connecting the sidewalk on Panther Street NE to the multi-modal path along Cordon Road NE at intervals not less than 600 feet.

 - a.
 Convey land for dedication of right-of-way to equal 30 feet from centerline along the Phase 6 frontage of Auburn Road NE (also required by Condition 1 of UGA09-07). - Construct a minimum 29-foot-wide three-quarter-street improvement along the Phase 6 frontage of Auburn Road NE (also required by Condition 2 of UGA09-07). - c.
+Construct a westbound-to-southbound left turn lane at the intersection of

+Auburn Road NE and (future) Lynx Street NE (private).
+Convey additional right-of-way to accommodate the improvement, if needed.

-Provide right-of-way and grading for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County Assessor's Map and Tax Lot 072W29B 00100).
-Provide grading for the future street except as prohibited under state/federal wetland fill permits. - d.
-Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
-Pedestrian pathways shall be provided connecting the sidewalk on Panther Street NE to the multimodal path along Cordon Road NE at intervals not less than 600 feet.
+- d.
+Provide right-of-way and grading for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County Assessor's Map and Tax Lot 072W29B 00100). - Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.